Distributional outcome regression via quantile functions and its application to modelling continuously monitored heart rate and physical activity: Introduction

 \section{Introduction}

 With the advent of digital health technologies and wearables, many studies collect parallel streams of high frequency data on human physiology and behaviour including heart rate, physical activity (such as steps, activity counts), continuously monitored blood glucose, and others.
 This paper is motivated by wearable data from Baltimore Longitudinal Study of Aging (BLSA), a study of normative human aging, established in 1958 and conducted by the National Institute of Aging Intramural Research Program.
 Actiheart component of BLSA collected one week of minute-level heart rate (HR) and physical activity (PA) data on 781 older adults using an Actiheart, a chest-worn heart rate and activity monitor \citep{schrack2018using}.

 Figure \ref{fig:t4} shows an Actiheart device and its typical placement on a chest (as in \cite{rautaharju1998standardized,ach}).
 Figures \ref{fig:t1} and \ref{fig:t3} display minute-level heart rate and minute-level activity counts (AC), unitless measures of physical activity intensity \citep{karas2022comparison}, during daytime (defined as 8AM-8PM) for a male and female BLSA participants.
-One of the main questions of BLSA study is to gain deeper understanding of age-related changes in aerobic and functional capacity of aging adults and effects of those changes on health and aging trajectory.
+One of the main objective of BLSA study is to gain deeper understanding of age-related changes in aerobic and functional capacity of aging adults and effects of those changes on health and aging trajectory.
 One way to approach this question is to study age-related changes in daily life heart rate reserve (DL-HRR), that can be defined as a distribution of minute-level HR during typical wake time \citep{schrack2018using}.
 While modelling age-related changes in DL-HRR, it is important to account for factors that affect DL-HRR such as gender and body composition, quantified via body mass index (BMI), and for daily life composition of physical activity, quantified via the distribution of minute-level physical activity.
 Figure \ref{fig:t2} shows DL-HRR with corresponding DL distributions of PA for two BLSA participants.
-In our approach, we use quantile functions as the main distributional representation of distributional outcome and predictors \citep{ghodrati2021distribution}.
-The illustrated data structure results in regression settings with distributional outcome (DL-HRR) and scalar (age, BMI, gender) and distributional predictors (DL distribution of PA).